Risotto bake recipe

 But thankfully here in Melbourne the warm weather tends to last quite a long way into March.
 Although I no longer have long days spent swimming in the beach and staring at the water over the top of my toes, I can still head out for a picnic or a bike ride, to really make the most of the warm, glowing evenings.

-This recipe is perfect for such on occasion.
+This risotto bake recipe is perfect for such on occasion.

-The Risotto Picnic Pie will keep in the fridge so you can prepare it ahead of time.
+The Risotto bake recipe will keep in the fridge so you can prepare it ahead of time.
 It also has a nice dose of veg and eggs in it which means it helps me to obtain my goals of eating as though I live on a Greek Island.